 The growing number of malware and ransomware attacks is a key indicator of the severity of risk for organizations and the critical need to embrace effective information security practices.
 Penetration testing not only helps your team identify exploitable weaknesses, but provides other security and business benefits as well.

-We’ve identified seven reasons you need to schedule your next pen test.
+We’ve identified 7 reasons why to schedule your next penetration test:

 1. Achieve Compliance from Regulators and/or Auditors with Penetration Testing

 Businesses today are faced with a daunting number of security standards and regulatory obligations.
 While the wording in each of them differs, the basic tenet of protecting sensitive and confidential data remains.